 Step 5: Pass a Neonatal Certification Exam

-After working as a nurse and acquiring experience with infant care, you’ll eventually be ready to pursue specialized certification as a NICU nurse.
+After working as a NICU RN and acquiring experience with infant care, you’ll eventually be ready to pursue specialized certification as a NICU nurse.

 There are two potential options: